Jay-IIT/Smartsheet/README.md

 column to zero.
 This is implemented in the `evaluate_row_and_build_updates()` method which you should modify to meet your needs.

+## Initialize client.
+Uses the API token in the environment variable "SMARTSHEET_ACCESS_TOKEN"

 ## Setup
 Install the smartsheet Python SDK from